-Although there are no special facilities for kids bar the pool, the friendly relaxed atmosphere makes it perfect for families.
-There are only a handful of villas and apartments, so a lot depends on who you're sharing the space with.
+Although there are no special facilities for kids - bar the pool - the friendly and relaxed atmosphere makes it perfect for families.
+There are only a handful of villas and cottages, so a lot depends on who you're sharing the space with.

 Family friendly accommodation:

-Each Villa has a double bed on a wooden mezzanine level, plus an open-plan living-room with 2 single sofabeds providing sleeping space for 2 on the ground floor; 2 extra beds can be added on request, too, but this makes things very cosy.
-Studio Apartments are set over a single floor; they have a double bedroom and the living area has a single sofabed, as well as space for an additional rollaway bed.
-Baby cots can be provided in all Villas and Apartments.
+Each villa has a double bed on a wooden mezzanine level, plus an open-plan living room with two single sofabeds providing sleeping space for two on the ground floor; two extra beds can be added on request, too, but this makes things very cosy.
+Cottages are set over a single floor; they have a double bedroom and the living area has a single sofabed, as well as space for an additional rollaway bed.
+Baby cots can be provided.
 Bathrooms have bathtubs and handheld showers.

 Available on request